turingschool/curriculum/source/projects/rush_hour.md

 The core idea behind RushHour is that your application will store and analyze data from a clients website about visitors to their site.
 For iteration 0 let's begin by storing some of that data.

 To store data with ActiveRecord/Postgresql we need to create migrations and a model for a particular resource.
-In this example we have a PayloadRequest resource, so we need a ```PayloadRequest``` model, and a migration that will create a ```PayloadRequest``` table with the necessary attributes.
+In this example we have a Payload resource, so we need a ```Payload``` model, and a migration that will create a ```Payload``` table with the necessary attributes.

 Our payload looks like this: